GashinRS/kvasir-server-fork/Writerside/topics/Slices.md

 * The mutation must have `ID` as return type.
 The return value will be the URI of the [Change Request](Changes.md) that results from the mutation.

-We chose to having to explicitly model the mutations, instead of automatically deriving possible mutations from the Query schema.
+We chose having to explicitly model the mutations, instead of automatically deriving possible mutations from the Query schema.
 This allows the Slice author to have full control of what data is readable vs. what data can be changed.

 As a result, mutations on a Slice can be executed in two ways: